PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two1.md

 Tom shrugged: “Three apple pips.“.
 The Tailor was confused but after some questions he understood: they were from a giant apple.
 Tom would not share where the apple came from.
 In fact, she seemed to shut down when asked; she started shrinking away.
 The Tailor would liked to have asked more questions, to correlate against stories he had known.
 Instead he worked hard, diverting the conversation to tales of his own travels from the south.
 This woke Tom up, but not the other one: her brother he presumed.

 Tom pressed questions about the south: it's commerce, on cosmopolitan values.
 Each answer was a bit too much for her to grasp, and the questions were numerous.
-The Tailor answered best he could.
+The Tailor answered as best he could.

 Kim interupted: “It's cold.”